University of New Haven

 About

-In recent decades, authors affiliated with University of New Haven have published 3.9k papers, which have received a total of 108.1k indexed citations.
-Scholars at this organization have produced 381 papers in Molecular Biology, 324 papers in Sociology and Political Science and 272 papers in Surgery on the topics of Forensic and Genetic Research (60 papers), Catalytic Processes in Materials Science (59 papers) and Child and Adolescent Psychosocial and Emotional Development (55 papers).
-Their work is cited by papers focused on Molecular Biology (12.5k citations), Materials Chemistry (11.6k citations) and Biomedical Engineering (9.4k citations).
+In recent decades, authors affiliated with University of New Haven have published 4.0k papers, which have received a total of 110.8k indexed citations.
+Scholars at this organization have produced 386 papers in Molecular Biology, 330 papers in Sociology and Political Science and 272 papers in Surgery on the topics of Catalytic Processes in Materials Science (60 papers), Forensic and Genetic Research (60 papers) and Child and Adolescent Psychosocial and Emotional Development (55 papers).
+Their work is cited by papers focused on Molecular Biology (12.7k citations), Materials Chemistry (12.0k citations) and Biomedical Engineering (9.7k citations).
 Authors at University of New Haven collaborate with scholars in United States, China and Canada and have published in prestigious journals including Nature, New England Journal of Medicine and Proceedings of the National Academy of Sciences.
-Some of University of New Haven's most productive authors include Dequan Xiao, Ding Ma, Cheng Lu Wang, Jason C. White and John A. Kirchner.
+Some of University of New Haven's most productive authors include James Tobin, Cheng Lu Wang, Menachem Elimelech, Stephan Ariyan, Robert Turfboer, John M. Boyce, Didier Pittet, Dequan Xiao, John A. Kirchner and Jason C. White.

 In The Last Decade